Iliya Argirov

 Iliya Argirov (Илия Аргиров) (March 19, 1931 – November 17, 2012) was a prominent Bulgarian folk singer from the Macedonian folklore region and one of the symbols of the Bulgarian folklore music.

 Biography

-The first appearances of Iliya Argirov are as a young performer of popular songs from Pirin region.
-Since 1950 he is on the professional folklore music scene in the Macedonian songs Ensemble "Gotse Delchev".
-Later he becomes the soloist of the State Ensemble for Folk Songs and Dances "Pirin" in Blagoevgrad, where he works 35 years and participates in concerts in over 50 countries worldwide.
-During his 50-year career Iliya Argirov has more than 200 recorded songs, 7 albums and numerous participations in compilations of Bulgarian folklore music.
+The first appearances of Iliya Argirov were as a young performer of popular songs from Pirin region.
+Since 1950 he had been on the professional folklore music scene in the Macedonian songs Ensemble "Gotse Delchev".
+Later he became the soloist of the State Ensemble for Folk Songs and Dances "Pirin" in Blagoevgrad, where he worked for 35 years and participated in concerts in over 50 countries worldwide.
+During his 50-year career Iliya Argirov recorded more than 200 songs, 7 albums and numerous participations in compilations of Bulgarian folklore music.
 He died at the age of 80 in Sofia, November 17, 2012.